 See What We’ve Planted, Built and Brought to Life.

-Mid-Century Modern Style, Raleigh Hills, Oregon | New Belgard Weston retaining walls and planter boxes, and a zig-zag walkway to the front door.
+Mid-Century Modern style home in Raleigh Hills, Oregon.
+New Belgard Weston retaining walls and planter boxes, and a zig-zag paver walkway to the front door.

-Traditional Style Sidewalk Garden for Craftsman Style Home, Vancouver, Washington | The sidewalk bed originally a random mix of plants.
-To make it beautiful, more cohesive, we worked with only three plants, repeating them down sidewalk-cypresses, lavender, euonymus.
+Traditional style sidewalk garden for a craftsman home in Vancouver, Washington.
+The sidewalk bed was originally a random mix of plants.
+To make it cohesive and beautiful, we worked with only three plants, repeating them down the long sidewalk-cypresses, lavender, euonymus.

-Tulip Time In Vancouver, Washington | In the fall we plant hundreds of tulips for spectacular springtime color.
+In the fall we plant hundreds of tulips for a spectacular burst of springtime color.

 Traditional NW Garden Style, Ridgefield, Washington | The water feature was existing, but we designed approximately 80% new plant material.